wcjohnchen/single_cell/README.md

-# Single-Cell Transcriptomic and Chromatin Accessibility Profiling Identify Heterogenous Alternative Polyadenylation Gene Expression in Cell Types of Breast Cancer Microenvironment
+# Single-Cell Transcriptomic and Chromatin Accessibility Profiles of Alternative Polyadenylation Gene Expression in Cell Types of Breast Cancer Microenvironment

 <br>